briandrum/codes.forchagrin.com/_chapters/chapter-505-animals-and-foul.md

 1. _(a)_ No person shall harbor, maintain or control a wild, dangerous or undomesticated animal within the Village.

-2. _(b)_ “Wild, dangerous or undomesticated animal” means an animal whose natural habitat is the wilderness and which, when maintained in human society, is usually confined to a zoological park or exotic animal farm and which:
+2. _(b)_ "Wild, dangerous or undomesticated animal" means an animal whose natural habitat is the wilderness and which, when maintained in human society, is usually confined to a zoological park or exotic animal farm and which: